Last Updated: 14.01.2018

 First things’ first.
 What exactly is work capacity?

-Work capacity refers to the total amount of work your body is capable of handling within a given session and adapting positively to.
+Work capacity refers to the total amount of work your body is capable of handling, recovering from, and adapting positively to.

 Work capacity has 4 main factors affecting it: